Trump Denies Ordering Don McGahn To Fire Mueller, But Anyone Who Believes That Is ‘Stupid,’ McGahn Pal Says

 The source’s reference to “conflicts” may have been a reference to Trump’s claim, first made in a July, 2018, Twitter post, that Mueller is “conflicted.”

 The supposed “conflict” stemmed from what Trump described as a dispute over Mueller’s membership in the Trump National Golf Club in Sterling, Virginia, according to CNN.
-Mueller in 2011 resigned his membership in the club.
+Mueller, in 2011, resigned his membership in the club.

-As Inquisitr reported, Mueller responded to Trump’s claim — but only in an obscure footnote buried deep within the Mueller report.
-In that footnote, Mueller explained that he was not able to use the membership because his family resided in Washington D.C., making it inconvenient to travel to Virginia for golf outings.
+As The Inquisitr reported, Mueller responded to Trump’s claim — but only in an obscure footnote buried deep within the Mueller report.
+In that footnote, Mueller explained that he was not able to use the membership because his family resided in Washington, D.C., making it inconvenient to travel to Virginia for golf outings.
 But when Mueller asked for a refund on his remaining pro-rated dues, Trump’s golf club never responded.

-The Mueller report at Volume 2, Page 77 says that McGahn refused Trump’s order to fire Mueller in June of 2017, less than one month after Mueller’s appointment, and he “prepared to resign” rather than carry out the order.
+The Mueller report in Volume 2, Page 77 says that McGahn refused Trump’s order to fire Mueller in June of 2017, less than one month after Mueller’s appointment, and he “prepared to resign” rather than carry out the order.
 But McGahn did not resign until October of 2018, and Trump did not repeat his order to fire Mueller, according to the report.